WhizBenjamin/whizbenjamin/README.md

 ### 🌱 I’m currently learning:

-JavaScript
+Modern JavaScript

 ### 🔭 I’m currently working on:

-A CSS Animation Project for fun.
+A CSS Animation Project

 ### 🤔 I’m looking for help with: